Our Staff's Commitment to You.

 Richard N. Stanley, IV is a third generation licensed funeral director and embalmer.
 Nathan, as friends and family call him, is a 1998 graduate of Dublin High School and also a 2000 graduate of Gupton Jones College of Funeral Service in Atlanta.
 Having grown up in and around the funeral home his entire life, he knew what he wanted to do as a career.
 His understanding demeanor and thoughtfulness toward the families we serve make him an asset to the business.
 He is a member and currently serves as Secretary of the Georgia Funeral Directors Association and he is also a member of the Academy of Graduate Embalmers of Georgia.
 From 2013 until 2015, he served as President of the the Independent Funeral Directors of Georgia.
 In addition to his duties as a funeral director, he has also served as Deputy Coroner of Laurens County since 2005.
 He was the recipient of the 2015 "Harry Pippin Award" Deputy Coroner of the Year for the Georgia Coroner's Association.
 He has one daughter, Janna Kathleen Stanley, one son, Nathan Chandler Stanley and is married to the former Brooke Evans Stanley of Macon.
 He is a member of Marie Baptist Church in Dublin, Georgia where he serves on the Personnel Commitee.
 He enjoys spending time with his family, traveling,hunting and fishing.

 Kenny Jones began working in the funeral industry in 1989.
 He has been licensed as a funeral director and embalmer since 1993.
 He was raised in Dexter, GA and is a graduate of West Laurens High School and Gupton-Jones College of Funeral Service in Atlanta.
 He decided at a young age that being a funeral director is what he wanted to become by spending time around his uncle's funeral home.
 His calm and easy way of working with people makes him a natural for the funeral business.
-Kenny is a member of the Georgia Academy of Graduate Embalmers, Georgia Funeral Directors Association and the Georgia Coroners Association and he currently serves on the Board of Commissioners for the Wrightsville Housing Authority.
+Kenny is a member of the Georgia Coroners Association and currently serves as 2nd Vice-President.
+He is also a member of the Georgia Funeral Directors Association and the Georgia Academy of Graduate Embalmers.
+He also serves on the Board of Commissioners for the Wrightsville Housing Authority.
 In 2012, the citizens of Johnson County elected him to serve as their Coroner, a position that he is extremely honored to hold.
 He is married to Tamanie Roberson Jones.
 They have two children, a son, Alex Kinley Jones and a daughter, Alyssa Klaire Jones.
 They reside in Wrightsville.
 Besides spending time with his family, Kenny enjoys playing golf, spending time at the lake and watching his children participate in their various activities.

 Thurmon Foskey has been associated with Stanley Funeral Home since 1969.
 He was educated at Adrian High School and retired from the Georgia National Guard after thirty years of service, twenty eight of those years he was full time.
 Throughout the many years Thurmon has remained a constant in and around the funeral home.
 His laughable and warm personality has touched the lives of many.
 He was married to the former Barbara Jo Rowland until she lost her bout with cancer and went to be with the Lord in 1994.
 He is a member of the Mount Olive Church of the Nazarene.
 After a number of years he was remarried to Thelma Pope Dean and they currently reside in Dublin.